qawolf/qawolf/docs/docs/use_custom_selectors.md

 Playwright supports a few types of selectors.
 We discuss [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) and text selectors in this guide.

-- CSS selectors find the element matching the CSS selector, for example: `#my-id`, `.my-class`, `div.my-class`
+- CSS selectors find the element matching the [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors), for example: `#my-id`, `.my-class`, `[aria-label="home"]`
-- Text selectors find the element that contains the given text
+- Text selectors find the element that contains the given text, for example: `text="Click me!"`

-In your test code, replace the default selector (like `selectors['0_submit']`) with a string containing your selector.
+In your test code, replace the default selector with your desired CSS or text selector.
 Prefix text selectors with `text=`.
 For example:

 ```js
 // change this